 Deck material - Deck material affects flexibility.
 Maple, bamboo, carbon fiber and even plastic are commonly used materials.

 Wheels - Wheel diameters range from 65 mm to 75 mm.
 They also vary in hardness and softness which is indicated by the durometer.
-Hard wheels are made for speed while softer wheels are shock absorbent, delivering a smoother ride.
+Hard wheels are made for speed while softer wheels are shock absorbent, delivering a smoother ride and slide.

 Bearings - These are what make your wheels spin well.
 The spining speed is measured by “Abec.”
 The higher the Abec number, the faster and more precise the bearings.